openyou/openyou.org/_posts/2011-04-18-fitbit-and-security-or-lack-thereof.markdown

 ---
-title: Fitbit and Security, of Lack Thereof
+title: Fitbit and Security, or Lack Thereof
 date: 2011-04-18 21:11:09 -08:00
 layout: post
 ---